Toolbox

 Dose-response relationships in children – European exposure levels

 The dose-response relationships that you can find in this file are from the systematic review of Rocabois et al., which focused on chemical exposures occuring during pregnancy and childhood and health outcomes occuring before 18th birthday.
-To reference: Rocabois et al. A systematic review of dose-response relationships relating the chemical exposome and children health.
+To reference: Rocabois A et al. (2024) Chemical exposome and children health: identification of dose-response relationships from meta-analyses and epidemiological studies.
+Environmental Research 119811.

 Click here to download